noelrappin/rails_conf_2021_hotwire/README.md

 In order to run this application you'll need:

-- Ruby 3.0 (If you don't have Ruby 3.0, change the `.ruby-version` file, and the version of Ruby in the `Gemfile`, Ruby 2.7.x should work, and Ruby 2.6.x probably will work.)
+- Ruby 3.0 (If you don't have Ruby 3.0, change the `.ruby-version` file, and the version of Ruby in the `Gemfile`, Ruby 2.7.x should work.
+Ruby 2.6.x apparently does not work.)
-- Yarn 1.x
+- Yarn 1.x <https://yarnpkg.com/getting-started/install>, apparently,`yarn set version 1.22.5` will work, and Yarn 2.0 will still not work with Webpacker.
-- Whatever version of Node lets you run Yarn.
+- Whatever version of Node lets you run Yarn. <https://nodejs.org/en/>
-- Sqlite3 (I think any recent version will work)
+- Sqlite3 (I think any recent version will work) <https://www.sqlite.org/download.html> or `brew install sqlite3`

 After downloading the app: